-In December 2017, Marinas.com announced that Paducah's Transient Boat Dock is a recipient of the 2017 Boaters' Choice Award in the Inland category.
-According to Marinas.com, 152 marinas/docking facilities are being honored for going the extra mile to make boaters feel at home.
+According to Marinas.com, 217 marinas/docking facilities are being honored for going the extra mile in 2018 for boaters.
 The Boaters’ Choice Award is based on reviews by boaters.
-Each facility had to receive at least three reviews averaging a rating of four or more stars out of five stars to receive the honor.
+To be recognized, each facility had to receive at least three reviews averaging a rating of four or more stars out of five stars.

-Following is one of the reviews posted by a boater who enjoyed Paducah’s amenities.
+Below are a couple of the reviews posted by boaters who enjoyed Paducah’s amenities in 2018.

 The dock is in a perfect location to enjoy Paducah's historic downtown and Lower Town neighborhood, a nationally-known neighborhood that is full of art galleries and beautifully renovated historic homes.

 Within one to two blocks of the dock are the seasonal Farmers' Market, the National Quilt Museum of the United States, the Holiday Inn Paducah Riverfront, and Paducah's Convention Centers (Schroeder Expo Center and Julian Carroll Convention Center).

 With just a four block walk, you will encounter the heart of downtown Paducah with numerous shops, restaurants, galleries, museums, and the Dafford Floodwall Murals.